The whole training programme will last for two years and it has been divided into two stages.

-The NGO Work programme, is practical and experience-oriented from day one because, it is intended to help trainees to build real NGOs by the time they are done with the programme.
-That is to say, each trainee builds a real NGO that will eventually get registered at the Registrar General’s Department by the time the person is done with the training.
+The entrepreneurship programme, is practical and experience-oriented from day one.
+This is because, it is intended to help trainees to build real companies by the time they are done with the programme.
+As has already been explained above, each trainee builds a real company that will eventually get registered by the time the person is done with the training.

 The training lasts for two years.
 Hence, certification is done after the two-year training period has ended – not before or during the training period.
 But if it so happens that a Telescope’s duration in TTCJN is less than two years (due to the fact that (s)he is graduating from school), then (s)he shall be certified when (s)he is graduating from school so that (s)he can add the TTCJN certificate(s) to the academic certificate that (s)he will be getting from his/her institution.

 We have three different types of certificates in TTCJN:

 Training And Working Experience Certificate:

 We have four training programmes that one can register for.
 After signing up, one will have to register for the one(s) that (s)he is interested in and after going through the training successfully, (s)he will receive a certificate based on the number of programmes (s)he registered for.
 So a Telescope can get 1, 2, 3 or all 4 certificates at the end of his/her training.

 If one registers for the Entrepreneurship Training programme, then (s)he is going to receive a Entrepreneurship Training Certificate at the end of the two-year training period.

 See the other certificates that a Telescope can get.

 As has already been said, each of our training programmes is a two-year programme and runs synchronously with the other training programmes.
 The training is in two stages.

 With respect to the Entrepreneurship Training, this is how the training will go for the three phases of the training.